First Choice In Soft Tissue Healthcare

 |OSHA region 9 conference in Newport Beach - March 31, 2010

-Dr. Vasili Gatsinaris and Tulio Pena of ART Corporate Solutions worked the ART Corporate Solutions booth at the OSHA region 9 conference in Newport Beach.
-They met with health and safety professionals from many companies who are proactive in the area of corporate employee wellness.
+Dr. Vasili Gatsinaris of ART Corporate Solutions worked the ART Corporate Solutions booth at the OSHA region 9 conference in Newport Beach.
+He met with health and safety professionals from many companies who are proactive in the area of corporate employee wellness.
 On April 1, 2010.
-Tulio Pena delivered a 45 minute presentation before 100 corporate professionals.

 To learn more about ART Corporate Solutions and the ART Elite Provider Network (EPN) Click here.